 But you’ve picked up on the theme, haven’t you?
 Even for the most advanced players, speed ranges of 3GBps and above can be ineffective.
 Don’t choose them unless you’re running an IT office where having a steady high-speed internet connection is a must.

-The majority of PCIe wifi cards will give you with a connection speed of 300MBps to 2GBps.
+The majority of PCIe wifi cards will give you a connection speed of 300MBps to 2GBps.
 This range is frequently regarded as the sweet spot for an uninterrupted internet experience.

 This is where the concept of ‘compatibility’ comes into play.
 PCIe Wifi Cards are frequently only compatible with specific versions of an operating system.